Lemons, Laws & Secret Doors

 Created by the Hastings Queer History Collective, this exhibition brings together personal objects, fashion, film, sound and multimedia works, alongside a major new commission by artist Emma Frankland.

-The Collective are not separate from these histories.
-They are part of them, and their creative responses shape the exhibition.
+The Collective are not separate from the heritage they uncover.
+They are part of it.
+Their creative responses in this exhibition bring past and present together.

-These histories are part of this town.
+These histories are part of our town.
 Now everyone is invited to discover them.

 Upcoming Events